Environment (other)

 Cinnabar is a mineral characterized by various properties, including:

-• Cinnabar has a glassy or vitreous luster that gives it a lustrous appearance.
+• Cinnabar has a glassy or vitreous luster that gives it a lustrous appearance, making it attractive for use in jewelry and ornamental pieces.

 You may also be interested in this other article, where we discuss the properties of bicarbonate.